liyuanchao616/liyuanchao616.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Material Science and Engineering
+  - Material
-  -	PEM Fuel Cell
+  - Fuel Cell
-  -	Flow Battery
-  -	Theoretical Chemistry
-  - Battery Modelling

 # Education to show in About widget